-Mechanical Solutions, Inc. (MSI) was contracted to solve excessive vibration problems on four newly installed 3-stage vertical turbine pumps at a fire pump station.
-All of the units are driven by diesel engines with a right-angle gear operating at constant speed (28.75 Hz).
-A 10-blade fan at the top of the gearbox provides gearbox cooling.
-The customer reported that all the pumps had been operating with high overall vibration levels exceeding the specification limit of 10 mm/s RMS (0.40 in/s RMS).
+Mechanical Solutions, Inc. (MSI) was contracted to solve excessive vibration problems on four newly installed 3-stage vertical turbine pumps at an oil platform fire pump station.
+All of the units are driven by diesel engines with a right-angle gear operating at a constant speed (28.75 Hz).
+A 10-blade fan and heat exchanger at the top of the gearbox provides gearbox cooling.
+The customer reported that all the pump/gear sets had been operating with high overall vibration levels exceeding the specification limit of 10 mm/s RMS (0.40 in/s RMS).

-MSI collected detailed natural excitation vibration data on all components of each pump, including the nearby floor, baseplates, engines and discharge piping.
-MSI uses a specialized operating force response vibration technique that allows the data to be used to produce very detailed animated operating deflection shapes (ODS) of the pump system.
-The ODS animation shows the relative motion of various system components in an exaggerated fashion to help efficiently identify the problem root cause(s) (Figure 1).
-MSI also performed impact modal testing while the units were operating to determine the natural frequencies and mode shapes.
+MSI collected detailed natural excitation vibration data on all components of each pump, gearbox, and heat exchanger including the nearby floor, baseplates, engines, and discharge piping.
+MSI uses a specialized operating forced response vibration technique that allows the data to produce very detailed animated operating deflection shapes (ODS) of the pump system.
+The ODS animation shows the relative motion of various system components in an exaggerated fashion to help efficiently identify the problem's root cause(s) (Figure 1).
+MSI also performed a propriety type of impact modal testing while the units were operating to determine the natural frequencies and mode shapes.

-The pump had an overall vibration amplitude, 34 mm/s RMS, in the direction perpendicular to the pump discharge pipe.
+The pump/gearset had an overall vibration amplitude, 34 mm/s RMS, in the direction perpendicular to the pump discharge pipe.
+The reason was inherent flexibility on the aluminum heat exchanger between the cap on the vertical gearbox and the gearbox itself (see lower right quadrant of Figure 1).
+The heat exchanger moved out of phase within the gearbox.
 MSI installed and adjusted a vibration absorber on this pump in order to reduce the vibration at 1x running speed.
-The filtered vibration at 28.75 Hz was reduced from 32.4 mm/s RMS to 0.76 mm/s RMS in the perpendicular direction and from 12.8 mm/s RMS to 7.1 mm/s RMS in the parallel direction.
+The filtered vibration at a running speed of 28.75 Hz was reduced from 32.4 mm/s RMS to 0.76 mm/s RMS in the perpendicular direction and from 12.8 mm/s RMS to 7.1 mm/s RMS in the parallel direction.

 Figure 2.
 MSI Engineer stands next to the equipment in the field